jjavery/jost-js/packages/jose-stream/README.md

 ### Header Tag Signature

+A tag signature is a JWS signature of the digest of the concatenation of base64url decoded authentication tags from all prior JWEs.
+In the case of the header tag signature, there is only one prior JWE — the header.

 The header tag signature is a JWS using the
 [flattened JWS JSON Serialization syntax](https://tools.ietf.org/html/rfc7515#section-7.2.2).
 Its "typ" property is "tag".
 It is produced by signing the base64url decoded